77 Cents Doesn’t Tell the Whole (Equal Pay) Story

 - Sunday, July 20 — The symbolic day when African American women’s earnings catch up to non-Hispanic white men’s earnings from the previous year.
 Because non-Hispanic white men are the largest demographic group in the labor force, they are often used to provide a single benchmark when examining the gender pay gap.
 Compared with white men, African American women typically make 64 cents on the dollar.

-- Wednesday, November 12 — The symbolic day when Hispanic/Latina women’s earnings catch up to non-Hispanic white men’s earnings from the previous year.
-Yes, you read that right — Latinas have to work almost a full year to catch up to what white men made in the previous year!
-That’s because Latina women typically make 53 cents to the dollar when compared with white, non-Hispanic men.
+- Wednesday, October 8 — The symbolic day when Hispanic/Latina women’s earnings catch up to non-Hispanic white men’s earnings from the previous year.
+Yes, you read that right — Latinas have to work 10 months into the year to catch up to what white men made in the previous year!
+That’s because Latina women typically make 56 cents to the dollar when compared with white, non-Hispanic men.

 Moreover, women with disabilities working full time, year round typically earn 67 percent of what men without disabilities earn and 82.5 percent of what men with disabilities earn.
 Data on sexual orientation and gender identity is harder to come by, but studies have found that lesbian workers earn less than heterosexual and gay men, and transgender women experience a significant drop in earnings after a gender transition.